 - If only considering current registered electric cars in each state, North Dakota receives the most cash per electric car ($10,108.82) from the EV charging network allocation; California receives the least ($100.86).
 The other top states are Wyoming ($7,772.24), West Virginia ($6,694.84), South Dakota ($6,416.86) and Alaska ($6,014.14).
 The other bottom states are Washington ($157), Hawaii ($184.03), Colorado ($226.17) and Oregon ($255.32).

 “Our analysis finds states with lower current EV usage are getting a disproportionate share of the dollars dedicated to building a national EV charging network,” said Ohlander.
 “This may seem unfair, but it makes sense that these states need more support to bolster EV ownership and build the infrastructure to sustain it.”

 Best and worst states for electric cars

-Overall scores were determined by average rank across 10 categories—the lower the score, the higher the average rank across categories.
+Overall scores were determined by average weighted rank across 11 categories—the lower the score, the higher the average rank across categories.
 (See methodology for full details.)